gnzlbg/static_vector/README.md

-paper [P0639R0: Changing attack vector of the `constexpr_vector`][constexpr_vector_2] [7] proposes improving the `Allocator` concepts to allow `fixed_capacity_vector`, among others, to be implemented as a special case of `std::vector` with a particular allocator.
+paper [P0639R0: Changing attack vector of the `constexpr_vector`][constexpr_vector_2] [7] proposes improving the `Allocator` concepts to allow `fixed_capacity_vector`, among others, to be implemented as a special case of `std::vector` with a custom allocator.

 Both approaches run into the same fundamental issue: `fixed_capacity_vector` methods are identically-named to those of `std::vector` yet they have subtly